reanimat0r/2018-11776playground/README.md

-## readme
+## CVE-2018-11776 Playground

-This repository contains what you need to explore CVE-2018-11776 (Apache struts namespace injection vulnerability).
+This repository contains everything you need to explore CVE-2018-11776 (Apache struts namespace injection vulnerability).

+The playground consists of a docker container running tomcat, and vulnerable struts applications using many, many versions of struts.

+The playground allows you to stand up a vulnerable struts application at an arbitrary version of struts in a single command.
+This is useful for testing exploits.

+## Requirements

+Docker.
+That's it.

 ## Build